alisonbunce/fewd-project/README.md

 BUSINESS OBJECTIVE
 __________________

 For my final FEWD project I took an active business problem and created an MVP solution using HTML and JS.

 The business problem: Business users in Upper level management don't understand the value in the application S4.

-Context: There are 4 different departments thats service data needs to internal employees (in some capacity)
+Context: There are 4 different departments thats service data needs to internal employees (in some capacity) which confuses users on how s4 in particular is different from the other apps.

-The project: Create a marketing campaign help users understand the value to eventually evangelize S4
+The project: Create a marketing campaign to help users understand the value to eventually evangelize S4

 Project proposal: Create a flyer that featured quotes of the value of s4

-My solution: Create a user prompted search tool that allowed the user to discover and understand the value of s4 on their on, based on their needs.
-And then be able to track/assess future user needs.
+My solution: Create a user prompted search tool that allowed the user to discover and understand the value of s4 independently and based on their needs.
+And then be able to track/assess future user needs and functions similar to how the app center actually works.

+Future steps: Connect it to a small database.
+Build out the decision tree when there are follow up questions to better direct the users.

 __________________